keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/tQUL2Rm.png" height="80%" width="80%" alt="ICMP Traffic"/>
 </p>
 <p>
 Upon opening Wireshark, click on Ethernet to start packet capture.
 In the search bar at the top, type in "icmp" to filter for ICMP traffic.
 ICMP is a type of message that computers use to communicate with each other over the internet or network.
 Go to the Start icon of your computer and search for Windows PowerShell.
 Type in ping 10.0.0.5 to reach the Linux virtual machine we created.
 The ping command uses ICMP traffic and tests to see if a computer or a server is reachable.
-In this case, we were able to reach the Linux virtual machine.
-In Wireshark, we can see the Windows virtual machine sending four sets of request to Linux and Linux replying back to each one.
+In this case, we were able to reach the Linux server.
+In Wireshark & Powershell, we can see the Windows virtual machine sending four sets of request to Linux and Linux replying back to each one.
 </p>
 <br />